Robinhood vs. Acorns vs. Stash [2024]: A Detailed Comparison

 Once you know the basics of how to invest money, then determining the best brokerage accounts or best investment apps just depends on your goals and your financial plan.
 Robinhood, Acorns, and Stash are all mobile apps that could help people invest with as little money as they have available to get started.
 Each company goes about this differently, but they’re all solid options you might consider signing up for.

-Ultimately, you need to decide for yourself which company’s offerings would make a smart fit for your investment goals and personal finance needs.
+Ultimately, you need to decide which company’s offerings would be a smart fit for your investment goals and personal finance needs.

 4.6